Elisha Warfield: Thoroughbred horses

 Around the time of his marriage, Elisha Warfield began racing and breeding Thoroughbred horses.
 In 1809 he was one of the founding members of the Lexington Jockey Club, consisting of owners of the racehorses and breeding farms.

 In 1821 Warfield decided to devote his energies to breeding, training and racing Thoroughbreds full-time.
-In 1826, he was one of the founders of the Kentucky Association, which built a horse racetrack on land adjacent to his stud farm.
+In 1826, he was one of the founders of the Kentucky Association, which built Lexington Race Course on land adjacent to his stud farm.

 Known as The Meadows, Warfield's stud farm was located on Winchester Pike on the Northeast side of Lexington.
 It was where he bred Lexington, a U.S. Racing Hall of Fame Thoroughbred stallion.
 Foaled at The Meadows on March 29, 1850, and originally named Darley, the colt was very successful on the racetrack, winning six of his seven starts.
 As a breeding stallion, he is considered one of the greatest in United States history.
 Between 1861 and 1878, Lexington was ranked as the leading sire in North America a record sixteen times, of which fourteen were consecutive years.
 As of 2008, Lexington's record remains intact.

 Warfield and his brother Benjamin, an attorney, were members of the group that founded Lexington Cemetery in 1849.
 Elisha Warfield was buried here following his 1859 death at his Lexington home.

 The Meadows stud farm was eventually sold, with portions of the property parceled off.
 Prominent Kentucky horseman Daniel Swigert owned the stud for a time before selling it in August 1888.
 Increased population in the city put pressure on surrounding real estate.
 Developers acquired the property in 1945 and subdivided it for residential use as The Meadows.